Rikenunes8/feup-sgi-Checkers/tp3/README.md

 This scene is a living room of a rich and paixonate for games person.
 It has a wall gold frame containing a nice picture to motivate the board players.
 It has also a gold TV displaying a pool game and some poufs to one be able to accomodate them self.
 At the center of the room, there is a table and a chair in each, illuminated by ceiling lamp, that holds the checkers game.

 ----

 ## Issues/Problems

 - All the features required were implemented
-- There are still some doubts about the game rules, mostly when it refers to kings pieces, but the rules implemented are the ones that we understood from the [website](https://www.ultraboardgames.com/checkers/game-rules.php) given.
+- There are still some doubts about the game rules, mostly when it refers to kings pieces.
+Despite that, the rules implemented are the ones that we understood from the [website](https://www.ultraboardgames.com/checkers/game-rules.php) given, and from the 2 first Google searches by online checkers games ([cardgames.io](https://cardgames.io/checkers/) and [247checkers.com](https://www.247checkers.com/)).
 - No bugs were found in the final version of tp3.